FryerTuck/anon/README.md

 With that out the way, here's what Anon brings to the table:
 - **front-end security** -ever heard of [XSS attacks](https://youtu.be/9kaihe5m3Lk)? .. not going into any depth here, but there are many ways to hack website servers -coming in by the front door ..
 Anon will dismiss such attempts immediately
 - **role-based access** -for authors of your website contents, to **draw**, **code**, and **mind** your graphics, logic and database(s) separately .. the actual names of these "groups" (called: clans) -are exactly that which is in bold .. so now you know Anon is based on the KISS principle, actually CAN-DRY-KIS, but let's leave your cousin out of this .. for now
-- **kanban-based task management** -organized in "tickets" you can drag in columns and aut-escalates to the next responsible group in production pipeline; tickets come in via email
+- **kanban-based task management** -organized in "tickets" you can drag in columns, it also auto-escalates to the next responsible group in production pipeline when dragged to "done"; tickets come in via email
 - **auto-time-tracking** -for anyone authorized to login to your Anon system and do some work, making billing for separate tasks accurate and effortless for the participants
 - **git version control** -for keeping track of changes to your website and automating updates to Anon and your website, though it won't install without confirmation ;-)
 - **authoring tools** -built-in graphics-editor, code-editor and database-management